 - won a NCAA Division 1 national championship

-- performed in Major League Soccer
+- many have performed in Major League Soccer

 - has gone on to compete for his country